Statistics from Altmetric.com

 AD as well as hip fractures increase exponentially with age.
 Both diseases are frequent and have a considerable effect on the person's function.
 Previous studies have demonstrated an association between AD and hip fractures.
 The objective of the study by Baker and colleagues was to evaluate whether AD is an independent risk factor for hip fractures.
 Furthermore, the study compared mortality after hip fracture in people with and without AD.

-People with AD were identified by (1) diagnosis ‘AD’ …
+People with AD were identified by (1) diagnosis ‘AD’ or …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.